stared/jekyll-blog-pre-2022/_posts/2017/2017-11-15-after-pydata-warsaw-2017.markdown

 ![](/imgs/2017-11-15-after-pydatwa-warsaw-2017/tshirts_pdwc17.png)

 My girlfriend wrote [Death to the Conference T-Shirt](https://medium.com/@SexCoachSarah/death-to-the-conference-t-shirt-2438b24589d0).
 Yet, she liked this one.
-The top tip is to select a t-shirt in the correct size for you, and when in doubt, aim for a smaller size.
+The top tip is to select a T-shirt in the correct size for you, and when in doubt, aim for a smaller size.
 Plus, in this case they were nice and clean, with a beautiful conference logo designed by Magdalena Grodzińska.

 ## Thanks